plone/volto/docs/source/blocks/ssr.md

 # Server-side rendering for async blocks

-By default blocks that depend on async-fetched data won't be rendered fully in the server-side rendering phase.
+By default blocks that depend on async-fetched data won't be rendered fully in the {term}`server-side rendering` phase.
 For the main "content", Volto provides a mechanism for async rendering in the form of `asyncConnect` and `asyncPropExtenders`.